kxxjxxl/kxxjxxl/README.md

-- 👋 Hi, I’m @kxxjxxl
+- 👋 Hi, I’m Emad, but i also go by Kajal.
 - 🎓 Studying computer science at Memorial University, class of 2024
-- 👀 I’m interested in everything computer science really, its fascinating how you as a person can bring mere code to life.
+- 👀 I’m interested in everything computer science really, its fascinating how you as a person can bring some code to life.
-- 🌱 I’m currently learning frontend and backend technology stacks that work toghther well.
+- 🌱 I’m currently learning frontend and backend technology stacks (MERN) that work toghther well.
-- 💞️ I’m looking to collaborate on anything that i can learn from,
+- 💞️ I’m looking to collaborate on anything that i can learn from.
-- 📫 How to reach me: you send an email on emad.salim9113@gmail.com
+- 📫 How to reach me: you can send an email on emad.salim9113@gmail.com

 <!---